Italy allows 10 migrants to leave German Sea-Watch ship | DW | 16.06.2019

 On Thursday, Salvini, who is also the leader of the far-right League party, ordered Italian law enforcement to prevent the boat from entering Italian waters.

-Salvini's popularity has risen over the last year after taking a hard line against migrants, which has included closing ports to rescue vessels.
+Salvini's popularity has risen over the last year after he adopted a hard line against migrants, which includes closing ports to rescue vessels.

-On Saturday, he announced on Twitter that he had signed a decree banning the Sea-Watch 3 from entering Italy.
+On Saturday, he announced on Twitter that he had signed a decree banning the Sea-Watch 3 from entering Italian waters.

 "I have just signed a ban on the entry, transit and berthing of Sea-Watch 3 in Italian territorial waters, as provided for by the Security Decree," he wrote.